CELT Seminar Series Semester 2 2025/2026

 Advancing Teaching through inquiry seminar-research snapshots

-This one-hour online seminar brings together four educators who will share insights from their recent enquiry projects in higher education.
+This one-hour online seminar brings together three educators who will share insights from their recent enquiry projects in higher education.
 Each speaker will present a brief, practice-focused overview of their research topic, highlighting key findings and implications for teaching and learning.

 Following the presentations, attendees will have the opportunity to engage in a facilitated Q&A, where speakers will offer their advice on getting started with researching one’s teaching practice, navigating challenges, and applying evidence-based approaches in their own teaching context.